sunriselayer/gitbook/learn/sr/allocation.md

 | Initial Core contributors | Full lock for 6 months and unlocks continuously for 30 months | 25% |
 | R&D Ecosystem | Unlocks continuously for 6 months at grant | 33% |
 | Early backers | Full lock for 6 months and unlocks continuously for 18 months | 30% |

+Some parts will be converted to $SR in the genesis.